 Risk Analysis

-In this section, I will outline the key risks associated with Mobileye Global Inc. (MBLY) and MicroVision, Inc. (MVIS) that could impact their performance and investment potential.
+In this section, I will provide a summary of the primary risks associated with Mobileye Global Inc. (MBLY) and MicroVision, Inc. (MVIS).
+The following table outlines the key risks for each company.

 Market RiskModerateHigh